Bacon-wrapped prawns topped with fresh salsa and served on a crostini make easy and always popular tapas.

 Tapa in Spanish translates to “cover.”
 Historically, a small piece of bread was used to cover the top of a wine glass to prevent flies from getting in.
 Later, bartenders realized that their patrons would stay a little longer (and drink a little more) if there was an interesting little bite of something on top of that slice of bread.

 Prawns or shrimp?
 Can I make bacon-wrapped shrimp instead?

 Prawns and large shrimp are interchangeable in this recipe.
 Both can quickly turn rubbery if overcooked.
 They only need to be cooked until they are no longer translucent and have turned pink.
 If you have the opportunity to purchase fresh local prawns, seize it.
 They are MUCH different than those large frozen shrimp that are sold in bags in the freezer section of your supermarket.
 Fresh-caught prawns are almost sweet and are bursting with flavour.

-Avoid the pitfalls: See 5 Tips for Making Crostini
+Avoid the pitfalls of making crostini appetizers.
+Make perfect crostini every time!
+See 5 Tips for Making Crostini

 - 24 large prawns

 - 12 slices lean bacon

 - 1 fresh baguette

 - 1 tbsp extra-virgin olive oil